tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/subscribe-event.md

 This should start publishing events every 2 seconds from the source prefix `ESW.assembly123`.

-UI should now start showing events
+UI should now start showing events.
+You may need to scroll down to see new events.

 ![events](../images/events.png)